 Nest Home also stores a representation for any device connecting to it.

 When you authorize the platform to connect with Nest Home, a copy of your Nest Cam is created inside the platform, and the platform begins to listen for updates to the Nest Cam.

 Once an update is received, it is forwarded to any other device subscribed to that event, like a Raspberry Pi.

 The platform can also request information about the Nest Cam at any time, such as it’s on/off status, if the LED is turned on, or the name of it’s location.

 That’s it!
-Working with any other Nest device, by the way, is just as easy.
+Working with any other Nest device is just as easy.
 Now that we have the basic concept, let’s get coding!